It's the all-American meal. Find out how to make juicy fried chicken with a crispy golden crust every time.

 The best way to discover your favorite method of homemade fried chicken is to experiment with different seasonings and techniques until you hit on your perfect preparation.

 - Set up a "dredging station" to minimize mess and make cleanup easy.
 Put your ingredients and mixtures into large shallow bowls or baking dishes.
 Then work in one direction (left to right, for example), moving from seasoned flour to egg batter over to bread crumbs/panko/coating mixture.
 This dry-wet-dry method helps the ingredients stick to the chicken pieces.

 - Have one "wet hand" and one "dry hand" -- and use your "wet" hand to transfer chicken from the wet mixture to the coating bowl.

 - Before easing the coated chicken pieces into hot fat, allow them to rest, which will give the coating a chance to adhere.
 Do this step in the refrigerator if you won't be frying the chicken within half an hour.
 (Allow the cold chicken to come to room temperature before frying or the oil temperature will drop and the chicken will cook unevenly and the coating won't get crispy.)

-The two main keys to making perfect homemade fried chicken are the temperature of the oil and the actual step of frying.
+The two main keys to making perfect homemade fried chicken are the temperature of the oil (keep it hot) and the actual step of frying.

 - To get truly golden-brown and crispy chicken, use a cast iron skillet.
 You can't beat a heavy cast iron pan for even heat distribution and reliable frying.
 A heavy-bottomed Dutch oven also works great.

 - The fat should be about one inch deep in the skillet, coming about halfway up the food.

 - Get the fat good and hot before adding the chicken.
 The fried chicken oil temperature should be about 350 degrees F (175 degrees C).

 - Using tongs, carefully lower chicken pieces into the oil skin-side down.
 Start with the edge of the piece close to you, and lay it in the oil, working away from yourself to avoid spatters.

-- Fry in batches: overcrowding the pan will lower the temperature of the oil, causing more oil to be absorbed and result in soggy, greasy chicken.
+- Fry in batches.
+Don't overcrowd.
+Overcrowding the pan will lower the temperature of the oil, causing more oil to be absorbed and result in soggy, greasy chicken.